-Here’s an in-depth guide to how you can create a successful project implementation plan to help complete projects in time and within budgets.
+Here’s an in-depth guide to creating a successful project implementation plan with Nifty to help complete projects on time and within budget.

 So, you’ve planned your project, determined timelines, and developed a mission and vision.
-Now comes the most important part of the project lifecycle – putting all of this together into a project roadmap.
+The most important part of the project lifecycle comes – from putting all of this into a project roadmap.

 Project implementation is the final stage of a project lifecycle (after initiation and planning), where you put everything you’ve planned and built into action.
 You have plans, ideas, and strategies in place, and now you’re simply executing them.
 Next, you create deliverables, present them to relevant stakeholders, and track and monitor the status of each element in the project.

 As a project manager, your role shifts from being actively involved in the process to taking the backseat and letting your team implement these plans.
 If you attend any PMP prep course, you will know that the primary responsibilities of a Project Manager involve tracking project progress in real-time, delivering tasks on time, staying on budget, and avoiding scope creep.

 Simultaneously, you also need to ensure that your workforce is well-managed and there is seamless communication between the desired individuals, teams, and departments.

-All in all, project implementation is all about monitoring all aspects of a project and ensuring that things go as planned.
-And if they don’t, the bottlenecks are identified and overcome in real-time.
+Project implementation is about monitoring all aspects of a project and ensuring that things go as planned.
+And if they don’t, the bottlenecks are identified and overcome in real time.

 Importance of a project implementation plan

 As a project manager, your responsibility is to ensure that the project progress aligns with the vision.
-However, in many cases, there’s a disconnect between project objectives and reality.
-For example, the project costs might end up being higher than the decided budget.
-Or your team may fail to keep up with the agreed deliverables.
+However, there needs to be more connection between project objectives and reality in many cases.
+For example, the project costs are higher than the decided budget.
+Or your team may need to catch up with the agreed deliverables.

-These challenges, also known as execution gaps, are common in the project implementation process.
-In fact, executive leaders say that only 60% of their strategic goals are met, according to a survey by Project Management Institute.
+These challenges, also known as execution gaps, are common in project implementation.
+According to a survey by Project Management Institute, executive leaders say that only 60% of their strategic goals are met.

 There could be a myriad of causes for project implementation gaps, such as: